 Hank Greenberg has two different cards in 1941 Double Play with one portrait card and one in-action card.
 The portrait card features him alongside Tigers teammate and long-time pitching veteran Bobo Newsom.
 The duo helped the Tigers get back to the World Series again in 1940 but they ended up coming up short to the Cincinnati Reds in seven games.
 The in-action card features Greenberg with New York Yankees pitcher Red Ruffing.
 Both players are Hall of Fame members, giving the card a bump in value with collectors.

 Since he passed away in 1986, collectors must turn to cut signatures or signed memorabilia to find an autograph of Hammerin' Hank.
 Through the years, the SP Legendary Cuts set has regularly offered Greenberg cut autographs on their checklists and some of the highest quantities available can be found in the 2002 set.
 Hank's autograph is quite unique as he frequently signed using small letters and a slant to the left even though he was right-handed.
-His looped "H" and the backwards loop on the "g" of Greenberg are also trademarks of his autograph style.
+His looped "H" and the backward loop on the "g" of Greenberg are also trademarks of his autograph style.

 Again, collectors have multiple Greenberg cards to choose from in the 1938 Goudey set that has become known as the Heads-Up set.
 Card #255 features Greenberg swinging for the fences with a clean background while his card #277 has the same design with several additional drawings that clutter up the background.
 The additional information tells us Hank plays first base, that he attended New York University, and that has a propensity to hit home runs.
 Collectors have placed a slightly higher value on Greenberg's second appearance as it is in the high-number series printed at the end of the set's run.